mkutz/ApproveJ-workshop/README.md

 - [ ] Apply the same to the [ItemDtoTest](src/test/kotlin/org/approvej/workshop/service/adapters/demanding/http/shoppingcart/ItemDtoTest.kt).

   Here, you won't be able to avoid applying one of the [Scrubbers](https://approvej.org/javadoc/core/org/approvej/scrub/Scrubbers.html).

+- [ ] You may find more opportunities to add ApproveJ to further tests.
+  Feel free to try something out.

+## Conclusion & Outlook

+I hope this workshop was beneficial for you and the concept of Approval Testing in general and ApproveJ are clear to you and you will be able to apply it in you daily work.
+We've seen how Approval Testing can solve the issue of long assertion blocks on single objects.
+This makes the test code and the results easier to understand.
+It reduces the risk of oversights in writing detailed assertions.

+We mostly applied it here to adapter tests for API code.
+One could say that this is a form of contract verification.
+But so far, we only looked into the demanding adapter code, even tough contracts exists on the providing side as well.

+Right after the release of v1.0, I will try to extend the feature set of ApproveJ into that direction.
+There are already experiments going on to allow approving produced Kafka messages, outgoing HTTP requests, and even database queries that are produced by the application.

+If you have further ideas how ApproveJ could evolve, please do contact me.
+If your idea is concrete and small enough, consider [filing an issue](https://github.com/mkutz/ApproveJ/issues/new/choose).

+Happy coding 🚀